Kaikōura Marine Development Project

 Members of the group are Chair Danny Smith, Mayor Craig Mackle, Councillor Neil Pablecheque, Warren Gillberson; MBIE, Ata Kahu; Chair Te Te Rūnanga o Kaikōura, Darren Kerri Keepa, Neroli Gold, Lynette Buurman, Joe Van Rooyen and Gerald Nolan.

-The Project Lead is Chris Sturgeon and the Project Coordinator is Emma Duncan.
+The Project Lead is Chris Sturgeon and the Project Manager is Wendy Walker.

 For more information on the project contact email@example.com